syncfusion-content/blazor-docs/blazor/chart/advanced-accessibility-configuration.md

 ## Series

-The [ChartSeries](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html) attributes allow for customisation of the accessibility for each specific chart series.
+The [ChartSeries](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html) attributes allow for customization of the accessibility for each specific chart series.
 [ChartSeries](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html) has characteristics that can be adjusted for accessibility, such as:
 * [AccessibilityDescription](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_AccessibilityDescription) - Provides a text description for the series' root element, enhancing support for screen readers.
 * [AccessibilityDescriptionFormat](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_AccessibilityDescriptionFormat) - Specifies a format for the accessibility description of each point in the series, allowing dynamic content.
 The format string can include the placeholders such as ${series.name}, ${point.x}, ${point.y}, ${point.high}, etc. For example, the format "${series.name} : ${point.x}" displays the series name and x-value of the point in the accessibility description.
 Data point's values like `high`, `low`, `open`, and `close` are applicable based on the series types.
 * [AccessibilityRole](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_AccessibilityRole) - Specifies the role of the series, helping screen readers to identify the element appropriately.